For months, the signs were clear.

 Moreover, despite being a nation of immigrants, the newest group of immigrants have rarely been provided a welcome mat by those who arrived earlier.

-Being a citizenship and permanent residence lawyer, I’ve watched several immigrants of yesteryear take a first here in time, first in right attitudes against newcomers.
+Being a citizenship and naturalization lawyer, I’ve watched several immigrants of yesteryear take a first here in time, first in right attitudes against newcomers.

 America Has Freaked Out Over Birthright Citizenship For Centuries